shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 every file:

-- non-final 29--30 second chunks from long recordings frequently enter the natural prefix and suffix graphs;
+- non-final 29--30 second chunks from long recordings frequently enter the natural frontend and transformer graphs;
 - eligible final chunks also enter a graph;
-- unsupported final tails retain the general CPU metadata path and use eager prefix/suffix execution;
+- unsupported final tails retain the general CPU metadata path and use eager frontend/transformer execution;
 - graph-eligible invocations occur often enough to improve aggregate batched throughput and mean latency;
 - TTFT p50/p95 regress in this comparison and remain the main measured